vincent38/vincent38/README.md

 ## My studies :student:

 I am currently following the [Master of Science in Informatics at Grenoble](https://mosig.imag.fr/) program (Graduate School of Science in Informatics - taught in English), and especially the [Data Science and Artificial Intelligence](https://mosig.imag.fr/IASD/IASD) specialization.
-I've started the Master in September 2020, and I will graduate around June 2022 (if everything goes well).
+I've started the Master in September 2020, and will graduate around June 2022.

-This is a Master with a particulaer status, as it is managed by both the Grenoble INP Ensimag, and the Grenoble-Alpes University.
+This is a Master with a particular status, as it is managed by both the Grenoble INP Ensimag, and the Grenoble-Alpes University.

 Furthermore, I have several more diplomas achieved earlier on: